sage-code/maj/basic.md

 Preposition "ud" can be used for location:

 **short form**
-* ud tu andu-re? = where you going?
+* ud tu andu're? = where you going?
-* ud tu venu-re? = where you coming from?
+* ud tu venu're? = where you coming from?
-* ud tu seru-re? = where are you from?
+* ud tu seru're? = where are you from?

 **longer form**
-* ud seru la loca qe tu palu-re? = where is the place you are plaing?
+* ud seru la loca qe tu jocu're? = where is the place you are plaing?
-* ud seru la loca qe ne andu-re? = where is the place we  are going?
+* ud seru la loca qe ne andu're? = where is the place we  are going?

 **expressions**

 * da uda   la uda?      = from where to where!
 * da cia   la dea!      = from here to there!
-* da locta qe tu picu!  = from where you like!
+* da loca  qe tu picu!  = from where you like!